Trolleybuses in Lausanne: History

 Opened on 2 October 1932, the Lausanne system was only the second trolleybus system to open in Switzerland, preceded by the rural Fribourg–Farvagny trolleybus system.
 That line closed earlier in 1932.
-The Lausanne system was therefore the country's only trolleybus system at the time of its opening, and it retained this distinction until the opening of the Winterthur trolleybus system, in 1938.
+The Lausanne system was therefore the country's only trolleybus system at the time of its opening, and it retained that distinction until the opening of the Winterthur trolleybus system, in 1938.
+It has always been operated by TL, which stood for Tramways Lausannois until 1963 and was changed at that time to the present name, Transports publics de la région lausannoise.

+One of Lausanne's first trolleybuses, built in 1932, has been preserved.
+It is pictured in the city centre in 2000.

-The Lausanne system's first line was between Lausanne railway station and Ouchy.
+The Lausanne system's first line was between Lausanne railway station (Gare CFF) and Ouchy.
 In 1938–1939, a number of additional lines were opened, and between 1938 and 1964 the system gradually replaced the Lausanne tramway network.

-On 9 April 1951, the tram line to Montheron was replaced by a trolleybus line.
-On 7 January 1964, trolleybus line 7 replaced tram line 9, which had been closed the previous day.
-By that year, there were 10 trolleybus lines in Lausanne.
+On 9 April 1951, the interurban tram line to Montheron was replaced by trolleybus route 20.
+On 7 January 1964, trolleybus route 7 replaced tram line 9 (the city's last urban tram line at the time), which had been closed the previous day.
+By that year, there were 10 trolleybus routes in Lausanne.

-On 1 June 1969, a suburban trolleybus line to Le Chalet-à-Gobet was launched.
-On 3 June 1973, line 5 was extended to Epalinges, and on 1 June 1975, an extension of line 9 was opened to Lutry.
-On 2 June 1991, an extension was built to Bourdonnette, after which line 2 was discontinued.
-A day later, line 15 was extended to Coudraie.
+On 1 June 1969, a second interurban trolleybus line was launched, to Le Chalet-à-Gobet, as route 21.
+However, by 1974, this service had only four trips per day, and in 1981 just three per day in the public timetable.
+On 3 June 1973, new trolleybus route 5 was introduced, running from Avenue Jomini to the surburb of Épalinges (using existing wiring of route 21 for much of its length), and on 1 June 1975, an extension of route 9 was opened between Pully and Lutry.

+In 1987, route 7 was extended from La Rosiaz to Val Vert.
+Trolleybus operation on interurban route 21 had ceased by 1986 or 1987.
+In connection with the planned 1991 opening of the city's new tramway, the TSOL (Tramway du sud-ouest lausannois, rebranded as Metro Line M1 in 2000), some expansion of the trolleybus system was undertaken.
+An extension was built to Bourdonnette, and route 2 was extended to there from Bellevire on 1 June 1991.
+The following day, motorbus route 15 was converted to trolleybuses.

+The Lausanne system used passenger trailers on some of its routes for many years, and was the world's last trolleybus system to use trailers.
+A trolleybus and trailer set is pictured on former route 5 in 1985.